 The registered office address of the Company is 24th Floor, LKG Tower, 6801 Ayala Avenue, Makati City.
-Manulife Philippines administers the Company's operations

-The accompanying financial statements were approved and authorized for issue by the BOD on March 31, 2015.
+The accompanying financial statements were approved and authorized for issue by the BOD on April 5, 2016.

 2. Basis of Preparation, Statement of Compliance and Summary of Significant Accounting Policies